Universal Humanoid Motion Representations for Physics-Based Control: Discussion and Future Work

 \section{Discussion and Future Work}

 \paragraph{Failure Cases} While $\name$ demonstrated that it is feasible to learn a universal latent space model, it is far from perfect.
-First, the $\policyours$ do not reach a 100\% imitation success rate, meaning that the information bottleneck is a lossy compression of the motor skill generated by PHC+.
-In our experiments, online distillation can 100\% success rate without using the variational information bottleneck (unconstrained latent space).
-The variational formulation enables probabilistic modeling of motor skills, but introduces additional optimization challenges.
-For downstream tasks, while our method can lead to human-like behavior, for tasks like VR controller tracking, it can still lag behind the performance of training from scratch.
-For motion generation, humanoid can be stuck in a fallen or standing position, although increasing the noise into the system could jolt it out of these states.
+First, $\policyours$ does not reach a 100\% imitation success rate, meaning that the information bottleneck is a lossy compression of the motor skill generated by PHC+.
+In our experiments, online distillation can reach 100\% success rate using a unconstrained latent space (without the variational information bottleneck).
+The variational formulation enables probabilistic modeling of motor skills, but introduces additional challenges.
+For downstream tasks, while our method can lead to human-like behavior, for tasks like VR controller tracking, it can lag behind the performance of training from scratch.
+For motion generation, the humanoid can be stuck in a fallen or standing position, although increasing the noise into the system could jolt it out of these states.

 \paragraph{Future Work} In conclusion, we present $\name$, a universal motion representation for physics-based humanoid control.
 It can serve as a generative motion prior for downstream generative and estimation tasks alike, without the use of any additional modification or adaptive layers.
 Future work includes learning a more human-interpretable motion representation, incorporating scene information and human-object interactions, as well as articulated fingers.